Marcus Tullius Cicero

 • In Verrem, charging Gaius Verres with plundering Sicily while governor there;

-• Pro Archia Poeta, noteworthy for being a perfect example of the dispositio;
+• Pro Archia Poeta, noteworthy for being a great example of the dispositio;

 • Pro Caelio, defending Caelius Rufus from the charge of attempting to poison Clodia, sister of Clodius and Caelius’ (and Catullus’) former lover;

-• De Domo Sua, defending his right to get his house back after Clodius, who had him exiled, turned it into a temple to Libertas and erected a statue of a prostitute in it;
+• De Domo Sua, defending his right to get his house back after Clodius, who had him exiled, turned it into a temple to Libertas;

 • Pro Milone, his unsuccessful attempt at defending Milo against the charge of murdering Clodius (Milo and Clodius were rival gang leaders who accidentally met on the Via Appia).